CryptoExperts/IronMask/src/getting_started_dev.md

 #### Optimized bit-representation

+This optimization is only available for the verification of gadgets on binary fields.

 When checking if a tuple is a failure, we use a Gaussian elimination.
 One of the operations that is used the most thus consists in xoring variables.
 To do this efficiently, we use the `BitDep`